openmc-dev/openmc/docs/source/capi/index.rst

    Add a nuclide to an existing material.
 If the nuclide already exists, the density is overwritten.

-   :param index: Index in the materials array
+   :param int32_t index: Index in the materials array
-   :type index: int32_t
-   :param name: Name of the nuclide
+   :param char[] name: Name of the nuclide
-   :type name: char[]
-   :param density: Density in atom/b-cm
+   :param double density: Density in atom/b-cm
-   :type density: double
    :return: Return status (negative if an error occurs)
    :rtype: int

-.. c:function:: int openmc_material_get_densities(int32_t index, int* nuclides[], double* densities[])
+.. c:function:: int openmc_material_get_densities(int32_t index, int* nuclides[], double* densities[], int* n)

    Get density for each nuclide in a material.

-   :param index: Index in the materials array
+   :param int32_t index: Index in the materials array
-   :type index: int32_t
-   :param nuclides: Pointer to array of nuclide indices
+   :param int** nuclides: Pointer to array of nuclide indices
-   :type nuclides: int**
-   :param densities: Pointer to the array of densities
+   :param double** densities: Pointer to the array of densities
-   :type densities: double**
-   :param n: Length of the array
+   :param int* n: Length of the array
-   :type n: int
    :return: Return status (negative if an error occurs)
    :rtype: int